The art of construction of stone units bonded together with mortar is called stone masonry.

 c.
 Dry Rubble Masonry

-It is suitable for constructing the walls of height less than 6 m.
+It is suitable for constructing walls of a height less than 6 m.

 2) Ashlar Masonry